Lucas Resende

 Deep Hashing via Householder Quantization

-with Lucas Schwengber, Paulo Orenstein and Roberto Imbuzeiro
+with Lucas Schwengber, Paulo Orenstein and Roberto Imbuzeiro, 2023

 Motivated by large-scale similarity search in streaming platforms, this project led to a new deep-hashing quantization method that improves fast retrieval of similar items.